NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 I just had a look at the Tactics Ogre series and I'm slightly saddened that they didn't stick to just using Queen song titles for the game titles.

+----- __528.3__ -----2022-06-16 03:21:40+08:00:

+By happy coincidence, last night Izzzyzzz released [a video on the Yogventures Kickstarter](https://www.youtube.com/watch?v=2p93B8z9Z_E), just as I was writing about a failed kickstarter for a full writeup here.